Gym Radio

 View all

-Improve your gym experience and increase your members retention in 2020
+Improve your gym experience and increase your members retention

 It is clear that a better workout experience leads to higher retention.
 Hospitality is a great example.
 The hospitality industry is all about experiences that keep retention high.
 They think about all the aspects of the customers’ journey, including the smell of the shampoo and the music in the lobby.
 Have you thought about your music as well?
 It's quite important.